DePayFi/widgets/README.md

 });
 ```

-You can also accept multiple payments of multiple blockchains:
+You can also accept multiple payments on multiple blockchains:

 ```javascript
 DePayWidgets.Payment({